ultramango/gear360pano/README.md

     enblend: warning: must fall back to export image without alpha channel Panorama written to 360_0010_pano.jpg, took: 16 s

 This will produce a file `360_0010_pano.jpg`.
+Output filename can be given as a second parameter.

 To process all panorama files in current directory:

     for i in 360*.JPG; do ./gear360pano.sh $i; done

 Script has some simple error checking routines but don't expect any magic.
-Script can be run outside of its original directory.

-Few remarks (not videos):
+Few remarks (does not apply for the videos):

 * ensure that you have something like 150 MB of free disk space for intermediate files.
-If you're tight on disk space, switch to png format, but the processing time increases to ~90 seconds on my machine,
+If you're tight on disk space, switch to png format (change inside the script), but the processing time increases about four times,
-* on my machine (Intel i7, 12 GB memory) it takes ~16 seconds to produce the panorama,
+* on Intel i7, 12 GB memory it takes ~16 seconds to produce the panorama,
-* for better results stitch panorama manually, it should be possible to use template file from this project,
+* for better results stitch panorama manually: create new project in Hugin, add two times the same (raw) panorama file, then choose from menu "File" and "Apply Template",
-* script might contain bugs, most possibly running script from weird directories (symbolic links, spaces in paths) or giving image from as weird directory location,
+* script might contain bugs, most possibly running script from weird directories (symbolic links, spaces in paths) or giving image from just as weird directory location,
 * script might not support some exotic interpreters or not work on some older Windows versions.
 On Linux it should work with bash and zsh,
-* script has Unix line endings.
+* script has (should have) Unix line endings.

 ### Videos